Create audience criteria

 NoteGoogle search privacy restrictions block this criterion.

-- Submitted Form – Matches when a visitor submits (or does not submit) a particular form that you select from a drop-down list.
+- Submitted Form – Matches when a visitor submits (or does not submit) a particular form.
+Select the form from a drop-down list.
 For example, Has Submitted Job Application.

 - Submitted Form Value – Matches when a visitor submits a particular form value.